EasyScience/EasyDiffractionLib/README.md

 community-driven open source project developed by a diverse group of contributors.

-EasyDiffraction is currently maintained by [European Spallation Source ERIC], Sweden.
+EasyDiffraction is currently maintained by [European Spallation Source (ESS)], Sweden.

 If you are interested in contributing directly to the code, please see